EOT-Event-Organizer-s-Toolbox/eot-codebase/server/README.md

 4. Navigate to ```/server```
 5. Run ```npx prisma migrate dev``` to create tables and apply any migrations.

+at the minimum you should add a userr and some initial event types to the database.
+This can be dony by typing ```npx prisma studio``` and manully adding required rows.

 ### View DB logs

 ```bash